Tuition and Fees

 - A 250-word piece related to their conference experience to be published on the SIM blog

-Determined by MLIS Awards & Scholarship Committee.
+No application required.
+Determined by MLIS Awards & Scholarships Committee.

 Anne Galler Award